The Mall Part III: Neshaminy Mall

 ****UPDATE****

-It has been brought to my attention that the You Tube Channel Raw & Retail has recently posted a video tour of the current state of Neshaminy Mall.
+It has been brought to my attention that the You Tube Channel Raw & Retail has posted a video tour of the state of Neshaminy Mall in 2022.
 It is well done and I was in amazement at how empty this mall is.
 Please, take a minute to watch the following video.
 It’s worth the watch.